gbrvalerio/carousel/README.md

 ```
 This code snippet creates an Carousel with an height of 240.0 that contains both the logos of Flutter and React native, as an example.
 Simples as that! 😄

+## Who's talking about it?
+Published articles:
+  * Creating a Carousel with Flutter, Ezra Sandzer-Bell.
+[Avaliable here](https://medium.com/flutter-io/creating-a-carousel-with-flutter-adf9a756e949)

 ## Credits

 Developed by Gabriel Valério <gbrvalerio@gmail.com>